Deborah Fleischer, Green Impact, March 2017

 America to Go: As Easy as 1 Leaf, 2 Leaf, 3 Leaf

 In 2015, Supply Chain Management (SCM) and the Controller’s Office began requiring all on-campus catering orders, both takeout and delivery, be placed through the America To Go (ATG) Punch-out in BearBuy.
 ATG is an online food ordering company that UCSF uses to facilitate catering purchases for on-campus meetings and events.
 ATG offers a BearBuy Punchout with menus from over 60 contracted caterers and restaurants to select from.
 To-date, 13 have been certified by UCSF’s Office of Sustainability, making it easy to select a caterer that complies with UCSF’s Zero Waste Event Requirements.
 Please encourage all your vendors to get certified.

 Caterers submit documentation describing how their sustainability offerings meet UC’s Criteria for Sustainable Food Practices.
-Based on that documentation, vendors are given one of three levels of designation.
+Based on that documentation, vendors are given one leaf for each level of designation.
 You can see this designation on the caterers list and on the caterer’s front information page:

 • 1 Leaf - Zero Waste: Caterer has agreed to follow UCSF’s Zero Waste Catering Guidelines.